kaby76/swigged.llvm/README.md

 Android cmake (https://developer.android.com/ndk/guides/cmake.html ).
 The examples here were culled and derived from a variety of sources.
 The equivalent of the Kaleidoscope example is not provided here because it focuses too much on compiler construction and little on the API itself.
 Swigged-llvm is used in another project I am writing, [Campy](http://campynet.com/), which compiles CIL into GPU code for parallel programming.
-Note, Campy uses only the 64-bit target: NVIDIA dropped the building of 32-bit targets with version 9 of the CUDA GPU Toolkit.

 # Targets

-* Windows 10 (x86 and x64)
+* Windows 10 (x64)
 * Ubuntu.16.04 (x64)
-* Android (x86 ABI)

 Swigged.llvm can be built and run in the Linux environment.
-Swigged.llvm is Net Standard 1.5 code.
-It is compatible with Net Core and Net Framework.
+Swigged.llvm is Net Standard 2.0 assembly.
+It is compatible with Net Core 2.0 and Net Framework 4.6.1 and later versions.
 Swigged.llvm.native is a platform specific library.
-Several targets for Linux are included in the NuGet package.
 Details to build are described below.

 ## Using Swigged.llvm (from NuGet):